Letters from Lodi

 On the face of it, talking about wines being "balanced" was always perfectly okay.
-That is, until about ten years ago, when the term suddenly became politicized, like vaccines, gender identities or anything suggesting "natural."
-People started taking sides, and somewhere along the line the notion popped up that wines over 14% alcohol, or picked “overripe,” are somehow inferior or less “balanced” than wines picked at lower sugars, and finished closer to 12% or 13% alcohol (i.e., ABV, or "Alcohol by Volume").
+That is, until about ten years ago, when the term suddenly became politicized, like vaccines, gender identities, or anything suggesting "natural."
+People started taking sides, and somewhere along the line, the notion popped up that wines over 14% alcohol, or pick “overripe,” are somehow inferior or less “balanced” than wines picked at lower sugars, and finished closer to 12% or 13% alcohol (i.e., ABV, or "alcohol by Volume").

-Consumers, when you think about it, make their choices in the same way they choose to listen to Justin Bieber rather than Beethoven or Duke Ellington, or to read Harry Potters instead of Ulysses or The Corrections.
-The other day, my 4-year old granddaughter was asked by her aunt if she'd like to listen to a Beatles record.
+Consumers, when you think about it, make their choices in the same way they choose to listen to Justin Bieber rather than Beethoven or Duke Ellington or to read Harry Potter instead of Ulysses or The Corrections.
+The other day, my 4-year-old granddaughter was asked by her aunt if she'd like to listen to a Beatles record.
 She said, "No thank you, I prefer the Stones."
 In matters of taste, it's all good.

 Olken shared those thoughts with me back in 2012, right around the time that the loose-knit yet much-discussed movement called "In Pursuit of Balance" had reached an apogee.
 Olken added, about those times, “If someone pointed out that balanced wines do, in fact, exist at levels above 14%, that person was branded a ‘high alcohol apologist’ by people who should know better, and who themselves often recommend wines as high as 15% based upon their own blind tastings.”

 It wasn’t so much what commonly happens in blind tastings.
-It’s more a case of people putting on blinders, then bragging about it.
-Who can ever forget, as it were, the incident at the 2011 World of Pinot Noir, during a panel tasting, when Siduri winemaker/owner Adam Lee switched a 15.2% ABV Pinot Noir with a 13.6% ABV Pinot Noir — resulting in the higher alcohol wine being described as “better balanced” by a fellow panelist, who happened to be one of the higher profile proponents of In Pursuit of Balance.
-Blind tastings makes fools of us all.
+It’s more a case of people putting on blinders, than bragging about it.
+Who can ever forget, as it were, the incident at the 2011 World of Pinot Noir, during a panel tasting, when Siduri winemaker/owner Adam Lee switched a 15.2% ABV Pinot Noir with a 13.6% ABV Pinot Noir — resulting in the higher alcohol wine being described as “better balanced” by a fellow panelist, who happened to be one of the higher-profile proponents of In Pursuit of Balance.
+Blind tastings make fools of us all.

 What is harder to understand is why even experienced wine professionals who should know better cannot reconcile with this simple, incontrovertible fact: That sensory perception is always altered by scale and context, no matter what your avowed preferences or intellectual persuasions.
 Quite often a 15.2% ABV Pinot Noir does indeed taste much finer, and better balanced, than a 13.6% ABV Pinot Noir, and it has nothing to do with alcohol.
 The best wines are so much more than just one technical component.

-I, for one, have always preferred a lighter, more gentle, finesse style of Pinot noir.
+I, for one, have always preferred a lighter, more gentle, finesse style of Pinot Noir.
 Line up any two Pinots, and I’ll always pick the more restrained, sharper style over the big, “opulent” or “hedonistic” one.
-But that's a personal prediliction.
-Yet I’ll never forget another World of Pinot Noir event, when I tasted a stunning wine that I thought was one particular winemaker’s finest Pinot Noir ever.
-Afterwards I wrote to him, gushing about my enthusiasm.
+But that's a personal predilection.
+Yet I’ll never forget another World of Pinot Noir event when I tasted a stunning wine that I thought was one particular winemaker’s finest Pinot Noir ever.
+Afterward, I wrote to him, gushing about my enthusiasm.

 His response?
-“This was probably our most difficult Pinot noir to make... we experienced a sudden late season heat spike, and grape sugars soared out of control... the alcohol ended up over 15%.”
+“This was probably our most difficult Pinot noir to make... we experienced a sudden late-season heat spike, and grape sugars soared out of control... the alcohol ended up over 15%.”
 Needless to say, I hadn’t checked the alcohol content on the label.
 Does this make me a lousy judge of Pinot?
 No. It just means it was a damned good wine — very much a product of its vintage, Mother Nature's whims, a credit to its source (Sta.
-Rita Hills) and savviness of its winemaker.
+Rita Hills), and the savviness of its winemaker.

-Still, I can’t help but think: All that talk about "balance" smacked of an self-indulgent conceit.
+Still, I can’t help but think: All that talk about "balance" smacked of a self-indulgent conceit.
 Like living in a nanny state of wine.
 These days it's called "cancel culture."
-What's embarrassing, looking back, is the fact that at one point there was one segment of the wine industry that was actually trying to cancel out the types of wines most consumers clearly prefer — that is, full bodied, generously fruited wines.
+What's embarrassing, looking back, is the fact that at one point there was one segment of the wine industry that was actually trying to cancel out the types of wines most consumers clearly prefer — that is full-bodied, generously fruited wines.